BeechburgPieStar/SpectralX/README.md

-# SpectralX: Spectral-Aware Multi-Scale Representation Learning for Radio Signals
+# SpectralX: A Unified Spectral-Aware Architecture for Radio Signal Analysis

 Code is coming soon!